getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ![Bluetooth devices panel](images/screen_btdevices.jpg)

 ### Sound
-By default, sound output comes from the built-in connector, served by the "sunxi codec" driver.
+By default sound output comes from the built-in connector, served by the "sunxi codec" driver.
 If you want to change the volume, you can use the volume control in the top right system tray:

 ![Desktop volume control](images/screen_volumectl.jpg)